c9s/umobi/README.md

 ## Features

-- Fast: fast DOM manipulation, initialization.
+- Fast: fast DOM manipulation, initialization (provided by µ.js)
 - Small: core is pretty small. you can build a customzied version with extra extensions.
 - Extensible: write your features in extensions.
 - jQueryMobile template compatible.